by Texas Homesteader ~

 I enjoy using manual tools as much as possible.
 I’m not sure why, it’s just my preference to work with my hands.

-In the garden I would rather use a shovel and hoe as my primary method for working the soil.
-You’ll often find me on my hands and knees stubbornly pursuing the root to that rogue weed that’s trying to invade my garden.
-I don’t like to use poisons or pesticides.
+In the garden I would rather use a shovel and hoe as my primary method for working the soil. \You’ll often find me on my hands and knees stubbornly pursuing the root to that rogue weed that’s trying to invade my garden.
+This is because I don’t like to use poisons or pesticides.

 I have a KitchenAid mixer that allows me to more efficiently make RancherMan that Homemade Sandwich Bread he loves.
 I’ll use the tools I have, but my hand is by far more often reaching for their manual counterparts.